Do you ever wonder where to buy items to go along with your healthy, real food lifestyle?

 Olive Oil – There is a lot of information about the adulteration of olive oil so, I recommend brands that are labelled extra virgin olive oil that has been cold pressed.
 The cold pressed method ensures that the temperatures in the refining process do not destroy the nutrients or taste of the oil.
 There are several brands available and you can find extra virgin cold pressed olive oil here.
 I normally use extra virgin cold pressed olive oil.

 Probiotics – While eating a variety of fermented and cultured foods provides the necessary probiotics for gut health, there are times when supplementation is necessary.
 I have used a therapeutic grade probiotic supplement while on the GAPS diet and when we travel.
-Find therapeutic grade probiotic and therapeutic grade probiotic.
+Find therapeutic grade probiotic.

 Salt – I use coarse sea salt which is solar evaporated.
 It is good quality and filled with trace minerals so I don’t worry about our salt intake!
 Find coarse sea salt here.